nsidc/qgreenland/doc/contributor/reference/architecture/storage.md

 ```

 While this project prefers to only include publicly-archived and
-machine-accessible data, we do have some privately-archived data that we've
+machine-accessible data, we do have some privately-archived data that we have
 sourced by e-mailing scientists or manually interacting with machine-unfriendly
 systems.
-These datasets have an `access_instructions` attribute in
+These datasets have an `access_instructions` attribute in configuration
-configuration that describes how the data was acquired.
+that describes how the data was acquired.

 May be read-only.